All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

-Glycyl-L-histidyl-L-lysine-copper (GHK-Cu) is a naturally occurring copper peptide complex that plays a vital role in wound healing and tissue remodeling.
+Glycyl-L-histidyl-L-lysine-copper (GHK-Cu) is a naturally occurring copper peptide complex that matters in wound healing and tissue remodeling.
 This tripeptide is particularly valuable for cosmetic and plastic surgery recovery, as it promotes healthy collagen formation while minimizing scar tissue development.
 GHK-Cu works by stimulating collagen and elastin production, promoting proper wound closure, and reducing excessive scarring.

 Clinical data chart - Best Peptides Post Surgery